eddybuilds/random-solana-testbed/README.md

 ### Random thoughts:
 * What happens if a bad actor adds a custom bet designed to have insane odds, but they can fix the game?
 Limits?
 * What is the betting algorithm?
-Simple ratio of `For:Against`?
+Simple ratio of `for:against`?
 * ...